knative/docs/docs/eventing/sugar/README.md

 There might be cases where automated Broker creation is desirable, such as on namespace creation, or on Trigger creation.
-The Sugar controller enables those
+The Sugar controller enables those use-cases.
+The following sample configuration of the `sugar-config` ConfigMap enables Sugar Controller for all Namespaces & Triggers.

-use-cases:
+    ```yaml
+    apiVersion: v1
+    kind: ConfigMap
+    metadata:
+    name: config-sugar
+    namespace: knative-eventing
+    labels:
+        eventing.knative.dev/release: devel
+    data:
+      # Use an empty object to enable for all namespaces
+      namespace-selector: |
+        {}

+      # Use an empty object to enable for all triggers
+      trigger-selector: |
+        {}
+    ```

-- When a Namespace is labeled with `eventing.knative.dev/injection=enabled`, the sugar controller will create a default Broker named "default" in that namespace.
+- When a Namespace is created, the Sugar controller will create a Broker named "default" in that namespace.
-- When a Trigger is annotated with `eventing.knative.dev/injection=enabled`, the controller will create a Broker named by that Trigger in the Trigger's Namespace.
+- When a Trigger is created, the Sugar controller will create a Broker named "default" in the Trigger's namespace.

-When a Broker is deleted and the mentioned labels or annotations are in use, the Sugar Controller will automatically recreate a default Broker.
+When a Broker is deleted and but the referenced label selectors are in use, the Sugar Controller will automatically recreate a default Broker.

 ### Namespace Examples